abhinabraj/document-previewer/README.md

+# Document Previewer

+A simple document previewer built with React and TypeScript, where we can visualize the structure of a document and select specific sections to highlight.

+## Features

+- Displays the structure of a document with different sections
+- Allows users to select specific sections to highlight
+- Provides zoom functionality to zoom in and out
+- Provides a reset button to reset the zoom and fit the document to the screen

+## Installation

+1. Clone the repository
+2. Install dependencies using `yarn`
+3. Run the application using `yarn dev`

+## Usage

+1. Open the application in your browser
+3. Select the sections you want to highlight
+4. Zoom in and out using the zoom controls
+5. Reset the zoom and fit the document to the screen using the reset button

+## Packages used

+### Tailwind CSS

+[Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework that allows you to style your application with a set of pre-defined classes.
+It provides a wide range of utility classes, such as `text-gray-500`, `bg-blue-500`, `rounded-lg`, and `p-4`.
+It is used to in this project to quickly style the application.

+### React Icons

+[React Icons](https://react-icons.github.io/react-icons/) is a library of icons that can be used in React applications.
+It provides a set of SVG icons that can be easily integrated into your application.
+In this project, we use it to display the "more" icon in the sidebar.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.